pygame/pygame/docs/reST/ref/surface.rst

       This is not needed for normal pygame usage.

-      .. note:: In SDL2, the masks are read-only and accordingly this method will raise an AttributeError if called.
+      .. note:: Starting in pygame 2.0, the masks are read-only and accordingly this method will raise a TypeError if called.

+      .. deprecated:: 2.0.0

       .. versionadded:: 1.8.1